rpakdel/stm32_bluepill_arduino_prep/readme.md

 * Ensure Maple DFU appears in Windows Device Manager after flashing.
 * Note: If you get `Couldn't find the DFU device: [1EAF:0003]` when uploading a sketch, then manually reset the device using the onboard push button.
 * If uploading a sketch still fails, reflash using the above bootloader again.
+* If USB port doesn't appear after sketch upload or Windows complains and disabled the device, then see USB resistor problem below.

 ### Arduino IDE